Course Profiles

 English - Grade 12 College Course (ENG 4C1)

-This course emphasizes consolidation of literacy, critical thinking, and communication skills.
-Students will analyse informational texts, and literary works from various time periods, countries, and cultures.
+This course emphasizes the consolidation of literacy, critical thinking, and communication skills.
+Students will analyze informational texts, and literary works from various periods, countries, and cultures.
 An important focus is on establishing appropriate voice and using business and technical language with precision and clarity.

 English - Grade 12 University Course (ENG 4U1)

-This course emphasizes consolidation of literacy, critical thinking, and communication skills.
-Students will analyse a range of challenging texts from various time periods, countries, and cultures; and apply key concepts to analyse media works.
+This course emphasizes the consolidation of literacy, critical thinking, and communication skills.
+Students will analyze a range of challenging texts from various periods, countries, and cultures; and apply key concepts to analyze media works.
 An important focus will be on understanding academic language and using it coherently and confidently in discussion and argument.

 The Writers Craft - Grade 12 University Course (EWC 4U1)

 This course emphasizes knowledge and skills related to the craft of writing.
-Students analyse models of effective writing; use a workshop approach to produce a range of works; identify and use techniques required for specialized forms of writing; and identify effective ways to improve the quality of their writing.
-Studies of various authors, philosophers, childrens' literature and journalism help to offer a range of studies to give students a brief overview of some first year postsecondary courses.
-The wide variety of literature helps to prepare students for choosing first year university courses by introducing them to a myriad of writing genres in the English academic field.
-Students will develop a portfolio of different types of writing, which is a requirement for many post secondary institutions.
+Students analyze models of effective writing; use a workshop approach to produce a range of works; identify and use techniques required for specialized forms of writing; and identify effective ways to improve the quality of their writing.
+Studies of various authors, philosophers, children's literature, and journalism help to offer a range of studies to give students a brief overview of some first-year postsecondary courses.
+The wide variety of literature helps to prepare students for choosing first-year university courses by introducing them to a myriad of writing genres in the English academic field.
+Students will develop a portfolio of different types of writing, which is a requirement for many post-secondary institutions.